-- Support of 4-H, FFA, and young farmer organizations through sponsorships, donations and fundraisers. - Involvement of at least one Young, Beginning, or Small (YBS) Farmer on each Branch Advisory Committee. - Implementation of streamlined loans with reduced cost - Sponsorship of a program called Ag Biz Planner an e-learning course focused on helping young, beginning, small or minority farmers develop a business plan and learn to be successful business owners.
-At the conclusion of the online portion, all participants come together for a day and a half conference to hear expert speakers and engage in network activities to put in practice the principles learned in the course. - Sponsorship of an Emerging Entrepreneurs' Conference a three day conference focused on young, beginning, small and minority farmers.
+- Support of 4-H, FFA, and young farmer organizations through sponsorships, donations and fundraisers. - Involvement of at least one Young, Beginning, or Small (YBS) Farmer on each Branch Advisory Committee. - Implementation of streamlined loans with reduced cost. - Sponsorship of a program called Ag Biz Planner an e-learning course focused on helping young, beginning, small, minority or veteran farmers develop a business plan and learn to be successful business owners.
+At the conclusion of the online portion, all participants come together for a day and a half conference to hear expert speakers and engage in network activities to put in practice the principles learned in the course.

+- Sponsorship of an Emerging Entrepreneurs' Conference - a three day conference focused on young, beginning, small, minority and veteran farmers.
 Topics include farm transition, farm management, issues facing agriculture, and strategic planning all delivered by expert speaker(s).
-The conference is designed to create an interactive environment for emerging entrepreneurs to network and share ideas. - Advertising, including radio and use of the Association's internet site, to reach YBS Farmers.
+The conference is designed to create an interactive environment for emerging entrepreneurs to network and share ideas. - Advertising, including social media and use of the Association's internet site, to reach YBS Farmers.

-The Director of Credit Reporting coordinates the Association's YBS efforts.
+The Chief Credit Officer coordinates the Association's YBS efforts.
 The Association includes YBS goals in the annual strategic plan, and reports on those goals and achievements to the Board of Directors on a quarterly basis.